 Some people believe that by consolidating debt into one payment makes life easier, and that ease should be applicable to all forms of debt, and especially to their credit cards.
-There really is no number of cards that are ‘too many’ when it comes to you credit score but keep in mind though; your credit score is based on your overall credit and how many credit cards in your wallet is irrelevant until you are unable to make the maintain a minimum payment on them.
+There really is no number of cards that are ‘too many’ when it comes to your credit score but keep in mind though; your credit score is based on your overall credit and how many credit cards in your wallet is irrelevant until you are unable to make the maintain a minimum payment on them.

-Many people find themselves juggling to keeping track of the payments and by using a complicated system of payments may have caused missed or late payments.
+Many people find themselves juggling to keeping track of the payments and using a complicated system of payments may have caused missed or late payments.
 This is when you may be considering a Credit Card Balance Transfer to try to get your payment situation under control.

-Depending on the interest rates on the cards you currently hold, on the surface it appears like a good idea to transfer balances from a high interest card to a lower one but there are 5 disadvantages.
+Depending on the interest rates on the cards you currently hold, on the surface, it appears like a good idea to transfer balances from a high-interest card to a lower one but there are 5 disadvantages.

 Despite our best intentions, we think that transferring credit card debt from one card to another, to take advantage of a lower interest rate, is a step in the right direction.
 Once the monthly statement arrives and the balance is $0, we cannot but be tempted to then start using the $0 balance card for more purchases.
 This is a slippery slope, so once the transfer is complete, request the bank teller cancel that $0 balance card and cut it up quickly.
 It is wishful thinking to take that card home, lock it away, and ‘hold onto’ that unused credit for emergency purposes.
 Ultimately a great seat sale to Las Vegas in the cold Winter is going to wipe out the best of intentions!

 2. Transfer Fee